ligato/cn-infra/core/flavours/README.md

 Usage of the generic flavour consists of the following steps:

-1. Create new instance of flavour
+1. Create new instance of the flavour

     ```f := generic.Flavour{}```